canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 Certificates have been successfully refreshed, and will expire at 2025-08-27 21:00:00 +0000 UTC.
 ```

-### Refreshing Worker Node Certificates
+### Refresh Worker Node Certificates

-To refresh the certificates on worker nodes, perform the following steps on
+1. To refresh the certificates on worker nodes, perform the following steps on
 each worker node in your cluster:

-1. Access each worker node in your cluster.

-2. Run the `refresh-certs` command:

 ```
 sudo k8s refresh-certs --expires-in 10y --timeout 10m